KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 references left and right.
 A reference is usually only temporary.

 The difference becomes especially clear in graph-like data structures, where the data needs to keep track of some sort of hierarchy.
-The ["Learn Rust With Entirely Too Many Linked Lists"](https://rust-unofficial.github.io/too-many-lists/index.html)-book is a great resource for these kind of problems.
+The ["Learn Rust With Entirely Too Many Linked Lists"](https://rust-unofficial.github.io/too-many-lists/index.html)-book is a great resource for these kinds of problems.

 Generally, I found shoving the entire data as a whole in a flat container(like a Vec) and then keeping track of their relationships via optional indices into that